ericfortis/final-cut-pro-scene-detect/README.md

 brew install fcpscene
 ```

+That will install two programs, they do the same thing, but the command-line one
+supports batch processing.
+- `fcpscene-gui` graphical user interface
+- `fcpscene` command-line

 ## Place your video in your 📂`Home` or 📂`Movies` directory
 You video file should be in a directory Final Cut Pro can access.
 By default,